COWEN:

 PAGLIA:

-AIDS was like a Holocaust.
-The number of interesting, fascinating,
+that AIDS was like a Holocaust.
+The number of interesting,

-talented men and artists and people in fashion and every level.
+fascinating, talented men and artists and people in fashion

 There

-once.
+culture once.
 It had a distinct style and voice of its own.
-What you’re

 Oscar

-that.
+remains that.
 I teach a whole course on Oscar Wilde.
-Now, what can you
+Now,

-say?
-Is there anything distinctly gay right now, except there
+what can you say?
+Is there anything distinctly gay right

-are certainly gay activists who are extremely successful in terms
+now, except there are certainly gay activists who are extremely

-know.
+don’t know.
 Assimilation is always a loss.
-Certainly, my culture experienced
+Certainly,

 COWEN: